Inside a 24-Hour Migraine Attack

 1. Do we actually need brains?

-2. Could I temporary house my brain in a migraine-free zone and put it back in me when the pain has subsided?
+2. Could I temporarily house my brain in a migraine-free zone and put it back in me when the pain has subsided?

 3. Do I feel like eating?
 Absolutely not, do not be silly.